MykolaPinchuk/xgb_fe_codex/plan.md

 ## 3) Data generation (attributes)

 - Total attributes: `d = 60`.
-- 24 informative-eligible attributes (pool used by true features):
-  - (Meta-Iteration 1 implementation) iid Gaussian draws with half of the informative set exponentiated to enforce positivity.
-  - (Deferred to Meta-Iteration 2) correlated Gaussian blocks (e.g., block size 6 with intra-block ρ≈0.4) and mixed scales.
+- 24 informative-eligible attributes (pool used by true features): correlated Gaussian blocks (default block size = 6, intra-block ρ≈0.4) with per-column scale multipliers to induce mixed spreads.
+Half of the informative set is log-normalised to keep them positive-only without collapsing variance.
+Ratio tiers enforce mixed-scale denominators (wider weight pools + CV guardrails) to avoid near-constant denominators at high arity.
 - 36 distractor attributes: independent Gaussian / mild heavy-tail mix.
+  - Distractors now combine lower-correlation Gaussian blocks with a fraction of heavy-tailed (Student-t) columns to add nuisance structure.

 Return `X` as a `pandas.DataFrame` with columns `x0..x59` and a metadata structure indicating which indices are positive-only.